negativeExponent/libretro-fceumm-next/README.md

 **What this fork is**

-FCEUmm Next purpose is to have faster updates and features.
-Other than a rewrite for the mapper interface codebase and some code sections that requires it, also tries to have a more seamless integration into the libretro api amongst other changes.
-These changes and updates are supposed to be pushed into main fork, libretro-fceumm, but when i tried to start moving some sections, some third party confirmation disagrees with the changes, claiming A LOT IS BROKEN.
-ALL multicarts are broken yada yada yada and yet no descriptions or details of the issue are being posted.
-They claimed that those things were working before, so regressions are fixable and yet they refuse to give details.
-So i assumed they dont want codebase to be touched.
-Hence this fork.
+FCEUmm Next aims to provide faster updates, new features, and better integration with the Libretro API.
+It includes a complete rewrite of the mapper interface and updates to some code sections that required improvement.
+The goal is to retain a consistent code-style, enhance the existing framework while ensuring seamless integration with the Libretro ecosystem, among other changes.

+These updates were initially intended to be merged into the main fork, libretro-fceumm.
+However, when I submitted my PRs, they were rejected without clear explanations or meaningful feedback.
+The concerns raised — particularly about multicart support — were vague, with no actionable details provided.

+Since the regressions were likely fixable if the issues had been communicated clearly, and because anything already existing in libretro-fceumm could be moved or added to FCEUmm Next without major difficulty, the lack of concrete information made progress impossible.
+Despite this, the same changes and concepts I had initially submitted were later submitted and merged, without any explanation as to why my contributions were rejected in the first place.

+With no proper communication, or transparency, I decided to create FCEUmm Next to continue pushing forward with the necessary updates and features that were blocked or delayed in the original project.

 **Changes/Differences**